Chapter Thirteen VI

 We ‘represent’ the reinsurer.
 Naturally, they’d sent one set of drones out while the building was going up.
 The explanation for us is that we inspect the inspectors.

-Although the building is, for all practical purposes, finished and functional, we’d wear hardhats, and carry around laptops with the building’s details, checklists of prior inspections, follow-up on any questionable construction, plumbing, electrical work, the glass in the windows, escalators and elevators, the fire prevention system, any damn thing we wanted to check.
+Although the building is, for all practical purposes, finished and functional, we’d wear hardhats, and carry around tablets with the building’s details, checklists of prior inspections, follow-up on any questionable construction, plumbing, electrical work, the glass in the windows, escalators and elevators, the fire prevention system, any damn thing we wanted to check.

 We go in disguised, Janah’s hair is dark brown, mine in a braid, tucked down the back of my shirt.
-I wear clear glasses with a square black frame, Nikko has a thick red streak on one side, and parts her hair differently, not down the middle.
-With fat sunglasses, isn’t any particular ethnicity.
+I wear clear glasses with a square black frame, Nikko has a thick red streak on one side, and parts her hair differently, down the middle.
+With fat sunglasses, she isn’t any particular ethnicity.

 Chan is more of a challenge, so we don’t do much of anything.
 He wears slacks, a button down shirt and a sport coat, Ray-Bans that cover half his face.
 The sport coat has sleeves that hang to the middle of his hands, on purpose; we don’t want the sheer size of his thick, callused hands to be an object of discussion.
 It just looks like he’s a hand me down construction inspector.

 Now, so close to completion, metal detectors are installed.
 To avoid problems, Nikko and I are carrying ceramic shuriken, and illegal hard rubber handle folding knives with ceramic blades.
 Steel toe boots are like hard hats on a construction site, they pass the magic wand.
 Chan is his own weapon, he doesn’t set off anything.
 He did have to go through the detector sideways, and it’s still a squeeze.